-If you have already passed eight courses at D Grade or above but have not qualified for progression to the MSc (as your average in the best eight courses is lower than 50%) you may resit up to three courses where you achieved no more than a D Grade at first attempt in order to increase your average in the best eight courses and proceed to the MSc.
+If you have already passed eight courses at D Grade or above but have not qualified for progression to the MSc (as your average in the best eight courses is lower than 50%) you may resit the exam in up to three courses where you achieved no more than a D Grade at first attempt in order to increase your average in the best eight courses and proceed to the MSc.

 You must take the resit examinations at the next available opportunity.
-For most students this will be in December 2021 or April/May 2022.
+For most students this will be in the next academic session - December 2020 and/or April/May 2021.
 Only one resit opportunity will be permitted.
-All reassessment is based on examination results only, even in courses which include assessable coursework.
+All reassessment is based on examination results only, even in courses which include assessable coursework

-If you are required to be re-assessed before you are able to progress to the MSc Project Work and if you are in the UK on a Tier 4 Visa, the University is obliged to inform the UKVI that you will not be continuing with your project in the Summer of 2021 and your visa will be cancelled and you will be expected to leave the UK as soon as possible after the release of your results.
+If you are required to be re-assessed before you are able to progress to the MSc Project Work and if you are in the UK on a Tier 4 Visa, the University is obliged to inform the UKVI that you will not be continuing with your project in the summer of 2021 and therefore your visa will be cancelled and you will be expected to leave the UK as soon as possible after the release of your results.